Planning our South American itinerary took months of preparation.

 This certainly made for an interesting start to the day.

 On one evening it went almost instantly from sunshine to some of the most horrendous rain I’ve ever seen, and the river seemed to come alive with turmoil.
-I’d say this was my favourite moment and went up on top deck in just my shorts along with 2 of the locals.
-It was just us against the elements in this awe-inspiring environment.

 It also proved a great chance to have a shower without having to actually venture into the toilets!